 Acknowledgements

 We would like to thank Jeffrey Chieppa and Ezinwanne Ezekannagha for their extensive help with generating CO2 response curves and dark respiration measurements, and assistance with the experiment harvest.
 We would also like to thank Gwendolyn Wagner and Garrison Garza for their help with the experiment harvest, and members of the Schwilk and van Gestel lab for analysis feedback.
-NGS acknowledges funding support from the NSF (DEB-2045968), Eric and Wendy Schmidt and Schmidt Futures, and Texas Tech University.
+NGS acknowledges funding support from the NSF (DEB-2045968), Eric and Wendy Schmidt and the Schmidt Futures VESRI program, and Texas Tech University.

 Author contributions